precondition/precondition.github.io/_posts/2020-11-01-home-row-mods.md

 #### 2. defsrc

 This is where you specify the physical keys on which you want KMonad to apply.
-If all you want to do is add home row mods to your board and keep normal behaviour for every other key, enable `fallthrough` in the `defcfg` block and paste the following `defsrc` block to your `.kbd` configuration file:
+If all you want to do is add home row mods to your board and keep normal behavior for every other key, enable `fallthrough` in the `defcfg` block and paste the following `defsrc` block to your `.kbd` configuration file:

 {% highlight clojure %}
 (defsrc